Captaincy General of Santo Domingo: Conquest and settlements

 After the sinking of the Santa María ship Columbus established a military fort to support his claim to the island.
 The fort was called La Navidad because the shipwrecking and the founding of the fort occurred on Christmas Day.
 While Columbus was away, the garrison manning the fort was wracked by divisions that evolved into conflict.
-The more rapacious men began to terrorize the Taíno, the Ciguayo, and the Macorix peoples.
+The more rapacious men began to terrorize the Taíno, the Ciguayos, and the Macorix people.
 The powerful Cacique Caonabo of the Maguana Chiefdom attacked the Europeans and destroyed La Navidad.

-In 1493, Columbus returned to the island on his second voyage and founded the first Spanish colony in the New World, the city of Isabella.
+In 1493, Columbus returned to the island on his second voyage and established the first Spanish colony in the New World, the city of Isabella.
+This time Columbus returned to Hispaniola with seventeen ships.
+The settlers built houses, storerooms, a Roman Catholic church, and a large house for Columbus.
+He brought more than a thousand men, including sailors, soldiers, carpenters, stonemasons, and other workers.
+Priests and nobles came as well.
+The first Mass was celebrated on 6 January 1494.
+The town included homes, a plaza, and Columbus' stone residence and arsenal.

+In June 1495, a large storm that the Taíno called a hurricane hit the island.
+The Taíno retreated to the mountains while the Spaniards remained in the colony.
+Several ships were sunk, including the flagship, the Marie-Galante.
+Cannon barrels and anchors from that era have been found in the bay.
+Gelatinous silt from rivers and wave action has raised the level of the bay floor and covers any parts of wrecks that may remain.

 In 1496, his brother Bartholomew Columbus established the settlement of Santo Domingo de Guzmán on the southern coast, which became the new capital.
 An estimated 400,000 Tainos living on the island were soon enslaved to work in gold mines.
 By 1508, their numbers had decreased to around 60,000 because of forced labor, hunger, disease, and mass killings.
 By 1535, only a few dozen were still alive.